Skip to content

 Academic Integrity Code

-When students submit any work for academic credit, they make an implicit claim that the work is wholly their own, completed without the assistance of any unauthorized person.
-These works include, but are not limited to exams, quizzes, presentations, papers, projects, studio work, and other assignments and assessments.
-In addition, no student shall prevent another student from making their work.
-Students may study, collaborate and work together on assignments at the discretion of the instructor.
+When students submit any work for academic recognition or other honors, including admissions applications, they make an implicit claim that the work is wholly their own, completed without unauthorized assistance.
+These works include, but are not limited to exams, quizzes, presentations, papers, projects, studio work, code, contest entries, and other assignments and assessments.
+In addition, no student shall prevent another student from completing their work.
+Students may study, collaborate, and work together on assignments at the discretion of the instructor.

 Examples of infractions include but are not limited to:

-- Plagiarism, defined as using the exact language or a close paraphrase of someone else’s ideas without citation.
+• Plagiarism, defined as using the exact language or a close paraphrase of someone else’s ideas, whether visual or textual, without citation.

-- Violations of fair use, including the unauthorized and uncited use of another’s artworks, images, designs, etc.
+• Violations of fair use, including the unauthorized or uncited use of another’s artworks, images, designs, etc.

-- The supplying or receiving of completed work including papers, projects, outlines, artworks, designs, prototypes, models, or research for submission by any person other than the author.
+• The supplying or receiving of completed work, including written assignments, projects, outlines, artworks, designs, prototypes, models, or research for submission by any person other than the author.

-- The unauthorized submission of the same or essentially the same piece of work for credit in two different classes.
+• The unauthorized submission of the same or essentially the same piece of work for credit in two different classes, or the submission of a work created while not enrolled in the relevant class, for credit.

 Academic Integrity Code Adjudication Procedures